leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab3-create-cloud-vmcluster/lab3-create-cloud-vmcluster.md

     **Upload SSH key files**: Select this radio button to browse or drag and drop .pub files.

     **Paste SSH keys**: Select this radio button to paste in individual public keys.
-To paste multiple keys, click + Another SSH Key, and supply a single key for each entry.
+To paste multiple keys, click + Another SSH Key and supply a single key for each entry.

       ![Add SSH Key](./images/SSH.png " ")